brianseim/FirstJavaEver/README.md

 Additionally looking for some guidance and feedback on file organization and frameworks that are common at Levels Beyond.

-I coded this example in JetBrains IntelliJ IDEA and, for me, that is the best way to run it as I'm new to teh compiling etc. This folder contains the "production" code:
+I coded this example in JetBrains IntelliJ IDEA and, for me, that is the best way to run it as the compiling in java is new to me.
+This folder contains the "production" code:
 ```
 /out/production/javaSimpleServer
 and the main file is Test.class